terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 ```

 It calls another method `Login()` to do the authentication, sending it the email address
 and password that the user has entered.
-It emits an event, which we will later work on in
+It fires an event, which we will later
-`FactsView`.
+work on in  `FactsView`.
 On success it shows the logout panel and hides the login panel.
 If the login
 fails it shows an error message.

 Now add the method `Login()` which does the authentication:

 ```cs
 public static async Task<bool> Login(string email, string password)